payman21/computational_cognitive_neuro_resources/README.md

 ## Books

-- Computational Neuroscience
+- **Computational Neuroscience**
-- - [The Routledge Handbook of the Computational Mind](https://www.taylorfrancis.com/books/edit/10.4324/9781315643670/routledge-handbook-computational-mind-mark-sprevak-matteo-colombo) - An overview of computational approaches.
+  - [The Routledge Handbook of the Computational Mind](https://www.taylorfrancis.com/books/edit/10.4324/9781315643670/routledge-handbook-computational-mind-mark-sprevak-matteo-colombo) - An overview of computational approaches.
 - [Book](link) - A short description of the book and its relevance.
 - [Book](link) - A short description of the book and its relevance.
 - [Book](link) - A short description of the book and its relevance.